The Job Interview...do not overindulge -- Answer the question!

 The classic joke about the four year old who asked where he came from is a great example of saying too much on a job interview.
-As the story goes…a young boy innocently, but very confused by the fathers response, looking up at his dad after a simple explanation about where he came from, said, "I don't understand, Angela down the street came from Boston?”
+As the story goes…a young 4 year old boy innocently looking up at his dad after a simple explanation about where he came from, said, "I don't understand, Angela down the street came from Boston?”

->

-> When you are over 50, it is often an extremely
+When you are over 50, it is often an extremely

 rough task getting hired, that is, if you do not know how to handle the job interview, and have the proper responses ready and in-hand – employers may assume we are overqualified or

 They may tell you that you have too much experience (that’s the polite way of them saying you’re too old), respond with the positives…use your age and experience to your benefit…show them how your skills and experience will help you deliver for the employer immediately and why the position fits you.

 Then move the conversation forward to what is most important to the interviewer…demonstrate what you can do for him or her and how quickly you will be productive and adding value.
 You might finish with a question of your own, asking about the most difficult and/or urgent responsibilities of the job.